Sunday, August 18, 2024

 I left the AI answer unaltered for you.
 On the surface AI's answer is largely correct or offers entirely plausible outcomes.
 Again, as with the mainstream media the bias is in the part of the story that's left unsaid.
 The part of the answer left out was that the global cabal of elitists and billionaires who are actually controlling our world will often devise a populist movement from the start to quell dissatisfaction for a time.
 It's called a false flag operation.
 In the case of organic populism, à la Donald Trump, it is repelled, squashed, indicted, discredited or cheated out of power and relevance.
 Never before in American history have the powers that be been so frightened of a movement that they'd blatantly rig an election and then use the courts to try to prevent a political comeback.
 These are tactics of third world countries and absolute dictators.

 As for Trump, he did not fail to deliver, the state of the country and the economy was robust, and his support increased substantially.
 He received far more votes in his loss than he got in the first election.
 The powers and principalities aligned against him employed fabrication and deception in a mass conspiracy to turn public opinion.
 The mobilization of his opposition was directed and funded by the same cabal of billionaires and elitists and their allies inside and outside the government and the media.
 One of the billionaires in particular is in control of a voting machine firm, their machines are used in countless voting districts.
 Another billionaire literally funded the overseers of critical polling places, so that a certain outcome was favored.
 (How any of this is legal is beyond me.)
 There was plenty of evidence the 2020 election was rigged.
 It was never truly aired out because it was never actually examined.
 Any real evidence and real discussion was instantly quashed at every level.
 Social media and Internet search was 'tuned' to disfavor Trump's allegations.
 Nothing was allowed to pick up steam.
 This was not a grass roots rejection of a president; it was an engineered fraud.
 The powers got their favored outcome, and the idea was that Trump and his supporters would just fade away.
 Even after the truth of some of these grand conspiracies was well known it was never acknowledged and the record was never publicly corrected.
 There is nothing in the AI answer that alludes to outright fraud and guile.
-It was designed by its programming not to give that particular answer.
+AI was designed by its programming not to give that particular answer.

 If this all sounds like a nutty conspiracy theory so be it.
 If anyone is so blind as to reject that conspiracies are real and are perpetrated on all of us - all the time - I'm afraid they are the real fools.